Export controls and international research collaborations

 There is no automatic exemption for academics and researchers and their work.

 Software and technology (but not goods) which are listed on the UK Consolidated List may be decontrolled if the dual-use item is in the public domain or used for basic scientific research.
-This means that items that do appear on the list but are in the public domain or being used for basic scientific research are exempted.
+This means that items that do appear on the list but are in the public domain or being used for basic scientific research may be exempted.

-Basic scientific research is defined as 'experimental or theoretical work undertaken principally to acquire knowledge of the fundamental principles or phenomena or observable facts and not primarily directed towards a specific practical aim or objective'.2
+Basic scientific research is defined as 'experimental or theoretical work undertaken principally to acquire knowledge of the fundamental principles or phenomena or observable facts and not primarily directed towards a specific practical aim or objective'.2 This exemption only rarely applies to research activity beyond Masters level and requires specialist assessment to confirm whether the relevant criteria are met.

 2 AULP/KCL Higher Education Guide and Toolkit on Export Controls.